 \section{Related Work}

-Power network reduction techniques, such as Kron and Ward reduction~\cite{ward49equivalent} and Principle Component Anaylsis~\cite{amchin52analyses}, have been widely used in the industry for more than 70 years.
+Power network reduction techniques, such as Kron and Ward reduction \cite{ward49equivalent} and Principle Component Anaylsis \cite{amchin52analyses}, have been widely used in the industry for more than 70 years.
 Early techniques focused on crafting simpler equivalent circuits to be used by system operators for analysis.
-With the advancement of computer technology and lower computation costs, complex reduction models became more feasible, e.g., models preserving line limits~\cite{jang13line} and models handling dynamics~\cite{caliskan12kron,nikolakakos18reduced,jiang20enhanced}.
-While it is possible to use classical reduction techniques to reduce the size of power systems before applying a machine learning model, the learned model can only predict the reduced networks and with a potentially lower fidelity, compared to a learning approach on the original networks. {\em The approach proposed in this paper focuses on dimensionality reduction for deep neural networks}: its goal is to reduce the input size, and consequentially the number of learnable parameters, while retaining the prediction accuracy for the optimal generation dispatches and their costs.
+With the advancement of computer technology and lower computation costs, complex reduction models became more feasible~\cite{jang13line,caliskan12kron,nikolakakos18reduced,jiang20enhanced}.
+While it is possible to use classical reduction techniques to reduce the power systems before constructing the learning model, the learned model can only predict the reduced networks, with potential accuracy issues.
+The main focus of the paper is \textit{\textbf{not}} on general network reduction techniques.
+Instead, it focuses on reducing the size of the input features and learnable parameters while retaining the prediction accuracy.

 Dimension reduction is an important and widely studied topic in machine learning, and reduction techniques have been successfully applied on various learning applications in power systems.
-For example, auto-encoders have been applied to predict renewable productions, e.g., wind~\cite{tasnim2017autoencoder} and solar~\cite{gensler16deep} generations, and to detect false data injection attacks~\cite{kundu20a3d}.
+For example, auto-encoders have been applied to predict renewable productions~\cite{tasnim2017autoencoder,gensler16deep}, and to detect false data injection attacks \cite{kundu20a3d}.
 The proposed approach differs from general auto-encoder techniques on several aspects.
 First, the load embeddings are explicitly computed through a bilevel optimization model and not implicitly trained by an auto-encoder.
 Second, the computed load embeddings are AC-feasible, and their optimal power flows have the same cost as the original ones.
-Third, the reduced dimensionality is determined by optimization models instead of being chosen a-priori before training.
+Third, the reduced dimensionality is determined by optimization models instead of chosen a-priori.